For the Financial Year ending 31 October 2022

 Training on Modern Slavery and Trafficking

-Colleagues are provided with sufficient training where appropriate, enabling them to identify risk and ensure the expectations of the procurement policy and its associated processes are understood at all levels across the Business.
+The organisation has identified appropriate colleagues requiring training on modern slavery who are provided with sufficient training where appropriate, enabling them to identify risk and ensure the expectations of the procurement policy and its associated processes are understood at all levels across the Business.

 This statement has been approved by the Company's Board of Directors, who have assessed that current risks with regard to modern slavery and human trafficking abuse within the business and its direct supply chain is low due to the nature of its continued operations.

 Group Finance Director